nedbat/coveragepy/doc/branch.rst

 In this code, the if on line 2 could branch to either line 3 or line 4.
 Statement coverage would show all lines of the function as executed.
 But the if is always true, so line 2 never jumps to line 4.
-In this code, that path would cause an error.
+Even though line 4 is executed, coverage.py knows that it was never because of a branch from line 2.

 Branch coverage would flag this code as not fully covered because of the missing jump from line 2 to line 4.